-(Pocket-lint) - There are no end of occasion when it's clear that the design of a gadget, gizmo or everyday object clearly hasn't been thought through.
+(Pocket-lint) - Life is full of weird and wonderful designs.
+We've seen plenty of oddities.
+There are no end of occasions when it's clear that the design of a gadget, gizmo or everyday object clearly hasn't been thought through.
 The result is a frustrating experience we all loathe.

 We're collecting some of the most frustrating and hilarious examples of these fails for you to marvel at.